indusrad/cute/README.md

  * Pinned tab profile/container/directory are saved across sessions so that you can get back to your projects quickly.
 Currently this is restricted to a single window but may change in the future.
+ * `prompt-agent` will automatically create systemd scopes for your tab when available to help reduce the chances that the whole app would be killed by the OOM killer instead of the tab taking up resources.

 ## Container Support